AndyBlightLeeds/px4-ros2-drone-simulation/drone/README.md

 When working on your own, I find that writing down the problem also helps to clarify what you are working on and what you have tried already.

+In case you are wondering what `AJB` stands for, they are my initials and are also a fairly unique string.
+I use this for all temporary logging statements so I can easily find out where I've been working and tidy up afterwards.

 ### Missing a connection between my drone app and the MicroRTPS client

 Add a listener to the drone class for some messages from the MicroRTPS client.